merivale/victor/README.md

         }
     }

 When fed through my encoding function, this produces the string `"I am Victor"`.
 If the `abbreviateFulcrum` flag is set to true, the result would instead be `"I'm Victor"`.
-The `abbreviateNot` flag should be self-explanatory, though it is only relevant when the message is negated (see section 3.1).
+The `abbreviateNot` flag should be self-explanatory, though it is only relevant when the message is negated.
+It is to negative messages that we now turn, with the first two examples below incidentally illustrating the result of toggling this flag.

-### 2.2.
+### 3.2.
 Negative Messages

 The chief puzzle facing any theory of negation in English is posed by the related ambiguities discovered, for example, in the following two sentences: